ginofsuarez/apex-performance/docs/index.md

 **Regular Monitoring and Maintenance:**

 - Continuously monitor server performance metrics.
-Use tools like Oracle Enterprise Manager (OEM) for comprehensive monitoring and setup alerts for unusual activities.
+Use tools like [Oracle Enterprise Manager (OEM)](https://www.oracle.com/enterprise-manager/#:~:text=Enterprise%20Manager%20is%20used%20to,flexible%20high%20availability%20deployment%20options.) for comprehensive monitoring and setup alerts for unusual activities.

-**Network Optimization:**

-- Ensure that the server’s network infrastructure is optimized for performance.
-This includes configuring proper routing, reducing latency, and ensuring sufficient bandwidth.

-**Server Virtualization:**

-- Utilize server virtualization to optimize resource usage.
-Virtualization allows for the distribution of resources as needed and can improve scalability and manageability.

 **Scalability Planning:**

 - Design the server infrastructure with scalability in mind.
 Consider using cloud services or clustered environments that can be scaled up or down based on demand.

-**Security Management:**

-- Implement robust security measures to protect server resources.
-This includes regular updates, using firewalls, and monitoring for any suspicious activities.

-**Automation of Routine Tasks:**

-- Automate routine maintenance tasks like backups, patches, and updates to improve efficiency and reduce the risk of human error.

-**Energy Efficiency:**

-- Optimize server rooms for energy efficiency, reducing costs and supporting sustainability.
-This includes proper cooling systems and using energy-efficient hardware.

 **Use of Content Delivery Networks (CDNs):**

 - For applications that serve users globally, use CDNs to cache content in different geographical locations, reducing load times and server load.

-**Offloading Static Content:**

-- Serve static content like images, CSS, and JavaScript files from separate servers or services to reduce the load on the main application server.

-**Optimizing Connection Pooling:**

-- Effectively manage database connection pooling to optimize database access and reduce overhead on the server.

 ### Tips for effective use of AJAX and JavaScript in APEX.